 The matter was urgent and he, Stalin, found a way out of his uncomfortable situation.
 Again, he succumbed to means that he mastered to perfection – spreading fear!
 He cast the country in deep fear that silenced people for good.
 He organized the waves of mass arrests. Застучали по рельсам колеса … поездa шли на Восток — “the wheels pounded on rails… the trains were heading East…

 Aleksander Galich, performing bard wrote in his classics “Clouds Are Floating to Abakan”

-Clouds are slowly floating.It’s warm, I suppose, to the clouds,The cold in me would last centuries, like a horseshoe, I freeze in the track of toboggan, when my iron cane
+Clouds are slowly floating.It’s warm, I suppose, to the clouds,The cold in me would last centuries. like a horseshoe, I freeze in the track of toboggan,

 Wikimedia.
 A map of the former Soviet Union showing key gulag locations.